Louie Hinchliffe: Career

 NCAA Championship finals.
 Competing at the 2024 NCAA Division I Outdoor Track and Field Championships in Eugene, Oregon he won the 100 metres title with a run of 9.95 seconds.
 He became the first European to win the title and placed him as the sixth fastest Briton of-all-time.

 On 29 June 2024, he won the 100 metres title at the 2024 British Athletics Championships in Manchester, his first national title, and the first sprinter to win the NCAA Division 1 and British titles in the same season.

-On 5 July 2024, he was selected to represent Great Britain at the 2024 Summer Olympics in the 100 metres as well as being included in the 4x100 metres relay squad.
-Hinchliffe went out in the 100 metres semi-finals at the Games in Paris despite breaking ten seconds twice, but ended the event as the highest ranked British athlete.
-Days later, he ran the final as Great Britain won a bronze medal in the 4x100 metres relay, his first senior medal.
+On 5 July 2024, he was selected to represent Great Britain at the 2024 Summer Olympics in the 100 metres as well as being included in the 4 × 100 metres relay squad.
+Hinchliffe went out in the 100 metres semi-finals at the Games in Paris despite breaking ten seconds twice and also beating eventual gold medalist winner Noah Lyles in the first round, but ended the event as the highest ranked British athlete.
+Days later, he ran the final as Great Britain won a bronze medal in the 4 × 100 metres relay, his first senior medal.

+Following the Olympic Games in 2024, he made the decision to turn professional and left the University of Houston to train under former Great Britain teammate Richard Kilty.
+However, a stress fracture and hamstring injuries restricted his ability to race for large parts of 2025, and he had to overcome the loss of his father.
 On 2 August 2025, he ran 10.01 seconds to place third in the 100 metres at the 2025 UK Athletics Championships in Birmingham, behind Zharnel Hughes and Jeremiah Azu.
-In September 2025, he competed in the men's 4 x 100 metres at the 2025 World Championships in Tokyo, Japan.
+In September 2025, he competed in the men's 4 × 100 metres at the 2025 World Championships in Tokyo, Japan.

+In February 2026, Hinchliffe completed a student-athlete reinstatement process and returned to the University of Houston to work under sprint coach Carl Lewis.
+In May, Hinchliffe ran 10.01 seconds for the 100 m at the West Regionals to qualify for the 2026 NCAA Outdoor Championships.
+On 20 June, he ran 10.03 seconds to place third in the 100 m final at the 2026 UK Athletics Championships, equal on time with Jeremiah Azu.
+He was selected to represent England at the 2026 Commonwealth Games in Glasgow.
+On 11 August, he qualified for the final of the 100 metres at the 2026 European Athletics Championships in Birmingham, but was a late withdrawal from the final.
+On 15 August, he won the gold medal with the men's 4 × 100 metres relay team at the championships alongside Azu, Hughes, and Romell Glave.

 Personal life

-His father Stuart is from Rotherham and his mother Leilana is from the Philippines.
-He was a successful junior golfer, playing from a single-figure handicap.
+Hinchliffe's father Stuart was from Rotherham and his mother Leilana is from the Philippines.
+His father died of cancer shortly after the 2024 Olympic Games.

+Hinchliffe was a successful junior golfer, playing from a single-figure handicap.
 He has a sister who has also competed in athletics, as a hurdler.